r-devel/r-project-web/md/foundation/donors.md

 * Supporting institutions:      EUR 250
 * Supporting benefactors:       EUR 500

 To become a supporting member of the R Foundation, please fill out the [membership application form](membership-application.pdf) and return it by fax or mail.
-To renew your membership, please fill out the [membership renewal form](membership-renewal.pdf) and return it by fax or mail.
-All supporting members will be listed on the R project homepage and in one issue of [R News](http://cran.r-project.org/doc/Rnews/) per year (unless the respective member prefers otherwise).

-To become a supporting member of the R Foundation, please fill out the [membership application form](membership-application.pdf) and return it by fax or mail.
 To renew your membership, please fill out the